 - modern synthetic materials

-When it comes to the cost of house cladding, PVCu can be one of the cheapest options — although it should be noted that some of the top-quality versions may cost no less than timber.
+PVCu house cladding is often one of the cheapest options when compared to other materials, although it should be noted that some of the top-quality versions may cost no less than timber.

 It is easy to fit on a DIY-basis, thanks to its lightweight properties and being sold as interlocking boards.